 2. It must be done with no expectation of being reciprocated.Â

 Giving fulfills a social and community responsibility.
-Those who have more have the opportunity to bless those with less or those who cannot reciprocate.
-Some culture don't have a word for "Thank you," because acts of kindness in the form of giving is the expectation.
+Those who have more, have the opportunity to bless those with less or those who cannot reciprocate.
+Some cultures don't have a word for "Thank you," because acts of kindness in the form of giving is the expectation.
 Growing up in a culture where kindness, generosity and bartering are expected from those around us, giving is the order of community; it not a merely a transactional language.
-So give even when there may not be a thank you and outside the constraints of a mutually beneficial relationships.

 3. Know you're planting seeds.Â

-What really happens in giving is that we are planting seeds that need to be nurtured in order to foster relationships.
+What really happens in giving is that we are planting seeds that foster relationships.
 By giving, you're also receiving.
 You may give time, or even a simple material object and realize that it helps in developing a relationship.
 As mentioned before, it is not the material object, but the thought and time put into considering the individual.

 (Photo credit, @krystynwhitty via Black Girls With Gardens)